 845 Anode fuses, There are two 0.5A slow blow 3AG fuses

-output tubes during what is called a "bias failure" event.
+or more 845 in what is called a "bias failure" event, you want the

 I have had to repair very many "good" hi-end brand amplifiers that

 poor design, or through mishap caused by owners, or malfunctioning

 speakers etc, etc, etc.

 Often I have had to repair amps where the fuses were the last

 things to blow.
 On some amps